 Complaints against students for gender-based misconduct are processed in accord with the Gender–Based Misconduct Policies for Students.
 Students who attend Barnard College and Teachers College as well as Columbia University are covered by these policies.
 The use of the term “gender-based misconduct” includes sexual assault, sexual harassment, gender-based harassment, stalking, and intimate partner violence.
 Columbia University's Sexual Respect Online provides additional information and resources for students, faculty, and staff.

 Complaints against students for other forms of discrimination and harassment are processed in accord with the Student Policies and Procedures on Discrimination and Harassment and should be filed with the Dean of Students of the school in which the accused student is enrolled.

-Complaints against employees and third parties affiliated with the University for discrimination and harassment are processed in accord with the Employmee Policies and Procedures on Discrimination, Harassment, Sexual Assault, Domestic Violence, and Stalking.
+Complaints against employees and third parties affiliated with the University for discrimination and harassment are processed in accord with the Employment Policies and Procedures on Discrimination, Harassment, Sexual Assault, Domestic Violence, and Stalking.
 The use of the term “discrimination and harassment” includes discrimination, discriminatory harassment, gender-based harassment, stalking, intimate partner violence, sexual harassment, and sexual assault.

 Columbia University maintains policies regarding consensual romantic and sexual relationships between faculty and students, and staff and students.

-The Policy on Romantic and Sexual Relationships between Faculty/Staff and Undergraduate Students states that or staff member shall initiate or accept sexual or romantic advances of engage in a romantic or sexual relationship with any undergraduate student enrolled in Columbia College, the Fu Foundation School of Engineering and Applied Science, the School of General Studies, or Barnard College or other affiliate of Columbia, regardless of whether the faculty member has a supervisory role over the student.
+The Policy on Romantic and Sexual Relationships between Faculty/Staff and Undergraduate Students states that no faculty or staff member shall initiate or accept sexual or romantic advances or engage in a romantic or sexual relationship with any undergraduate student enrolled in Columbia College, the Fu Foundation School of Engineering and Applied Science, the School of General Studies, or Barnard College or other affiliate of Columbia, regardless of whether the faculty member has a supervisory role over the student.